FedAdapter: Efficient Federated Learning for Modern NLP: Implementation and Setups

-\textbf{Metrics, hardware, and environment} We mainly report the time-to-accuracy metric.
-To evaluate the model accuracy, we divide the dataset of each device into training set (80\%) and testing set (20\%).
+\textbf{Metrics} We mainly report the time-to-accuracy metric.
+We divide the dataset of each device for training (80\%) and testing (20\%).
 For clarity, we pay attention to a few typical accuracy targets, e.g., 99\%, 95\%, 90\% of the full convergence accuracy achievable by the baseline that fine-tunes the whole model.
 We refer to those accuracy numbers as \textit{\relativeacc}.
 For example, the 100\% \relativeacc of BERT is 0.8 (accuracy) for \texttt{20NEWS}; 0.9 (accuracy) for \texttt{AGNews}; 0.8 (accuracy) for \texttt{SEMEVAL}; and 0.75 (token-F1) for \texttt{ONTONOTES}.
-Besides, we also report the resource cost imposed in an FL process, including the total amount of energy consumed on data transmitting and training computation on each client; the total amount of network traffic; and the peak memory usage.
+We also report the resource cost in an FL process, including the total energy consumption on data transmitting and training computation on each client; the total amount of network traffic; and the peak memory usage.

-As prior FL literature~\cite{lin2021fednlp}, our experiments are carried out in an emulation manner on a GPU server with 8x Nvidia A40 and 8x Nvidia V100.
+\textbf{Hardware} As prior FL literature~\cite{lin2021fednlp,li2021hermes,lipyramidfl,lai2020oort,shin2022fedbalancer}, our experiments are carried out in an emulation manner on a GPU server with 8x NVIDIA A40.
 The on-device training time is obtained on 3 development boards with similar hardware capacity to mainstream mobile devices, i.e., Jetson TX2~\cite{tx2}, Jetson Nano~\cite{nano}, and Raspberry Pi 4B~\cite{rpi4b}.
-The numbers are then plugged into the emulation framework to calculate the wall clock time.
-The default network bandwidth between clients and server is set to 1MB/s as reported by prior studies~\cite{wifi-state,han2016mp}.
-In $\S$\ref{sec:eval-e2e}, we will quantify the performance of \sys under various hardware and bandwidth settings (100Kbps--10Mbps).
+The numbers are then plugged into the emulation framework to calculate the elapsed time.
+The default network bandwidth between clients and server is set to 1MB/s, a typical setting for mobile and IoT devices~\cite{wifi-state,han2016mp}.
+Note that while home/office WiFi downlink could be faster, the uplink bandwidth is often bound by the broadband backbone~\cite{huang2013lte}.
+In $\S$\ref{sec:eval-e2e}, we will also quantify the performance of \sys under various hardware and bandwidth settings (100KB/s--10MB/s).